nmsmith22389/kicad-footprint-generator/scripts/Packages/Package_BGA/README.rst

 625-pin BGA, with outside dimensions 21mm x 21mm, and ball pitch 0.8mm.
 The Kicad footprint identifier of the generated footprint will be ``BGA-625_21.0x21.0mm_Layout25x25_P0.8mm``.

+Each YAML file has a header structure that specifies if this YAML file contains BGA or CSP packages.
+The packages get tagged with keywords accordingly, and will end up in the right library.

 .. code-block:: yaml

     BGA-625_21.0x21.0mm_Layout25x25_P0.8mm: